American Owned & Operated

 How retroreflectors work

 Here’s how a corner reflector works.
-Think of an inverted triangle—three symmetrical planes retrform the inside corner of a cube.
+Think of an inverted triangle—three symmetrical planes form the inside corner of a cube.
 When a ray of light reflects from the first side, it’s reversed to the next side, and then transferred to the last plane.
 It’s then sent back to the source.

 In addition to corner reflectors, there are also cats’ eye reflectors and phase-conjugate mirrors.
 Both operate on similar principals, however with variations.